- Purchase the complete Expat Arrivals Indonesia Guide (PDF)

 + PRO: Cheap food, communications and household help

-Mobile phone tariffs are very good value and broadband or cable is easily installed and not expensive.
+Mobile phone tariffs are good value and broadband or cable is easily installed and not expensive.
 To hire household help of any kind, be it household staff, a gardener, driver or nanny, the cost is considerably cheaper than in the West.
 Textiles are abundant in Indonesia and considered cheap.
 By finding the right tailor, made-to-measure clothes become a way of life.

 - CON: Expensive imported products